Metaswitch/clearwater-readthedocs/Application Server Guide.md

 Clearwater interfaces
 =====================

 **This section describes the goal, not the current state of Clearwater.
-See [below][current-limitations] for the current limitations.**
+See [below](Application Server Guide#current-limitations) for the current limitations.**

 In Clearwater most S-CSCF function, including the ISC interface, is implemented in Sprout.
 Sprout invokes application servers over the ISC